 April Bee Pest Blitz

-‘Bee Pest Blitz’ is a new annual month-long national campaign to increase awareness of the importance of bee biosecurity and encourage beekeepers to inspect their hives for high priority exotic pests.
+‘Bee Pest Blitz’ is an annual month-long national campaign to increase awareness of the importance of bee biosecurity and encourage beekeepers to inspect their hives for high priority exotic pests.

-Surveillance is key to the timely detection of new pests and provides the best chance for industries and governments to respond before pests become established and widespread.
+Accurate bee surveillance is key to the timely detection of new pests and provides the best chance to respond and maintain healthy honey bee colonies for a healthy industry.

 Autumn is an ideal time to conduct hive inspections and alcohol washing is the most effective method to check for varroa mites.

-Alcohol washing is a quick and effective method to detect the presence of external mites and monitoring the level of mites within a colony.
+Alcohol washing is a quick and effective method to detect the presence of external mites within a colony.

 This method can remove over 90% (with multiple rinses) of external varroa mites present on adult honey bees.
 Alcohol washing can also detect tropilaelaps mites.